 We sell Czech glass seed beads in small bags of 20grams.
 You can also buy at a discount 100grams or buy in bulk the factory packet of 500grams of loose beads.

-Our range includes Preciosa Drops which are drop shaped, have a hole in the centre of the bead.
-They are also known as Fringe beads.
+Our range includes Preciosa Drops which are small drop shaped and have a hole in the centre of the bead.
+They are slightly tapered at the top which balloons at the base, like a tear drop and produce an interesting affect when strung together.
+They are also known as Fringe beads or Magatama beads.

 TWO CUT BEADS